Frankie Lymon's Tombstone Blues 4: The Reunions

 Following the success of Naked Came The Stranger, Rains and Negroni collaborated to write a screenplay for a more artistic X-rated film in hopes that it could attract investors and even compete with mainstream Hollywood features.
 The proposed film, titled Desdemona, Cinzano, and Raw, called for a budget roughly five times that of a typical pornographic feature.
 As a result, it failed to find financial backing from investors who were much more interested in cheaply made, gratuitous productions that could turn a quick profit rather than more expensive, explicit films with pretenses of becoming art.

 Of greater interest to music fans, however, was the screenplay the pair wrote called The Teensters (The Rage Of The Age).
 It was a fictionalized account of the Teenagers’ rise to stardom based, at least in part, on Negroni’s experiences within the group.
 According to Jimmy Merchant, Negroni used his connections with the producers of Naked Came The Stranger to make a deal for a film about the Teenagers.
 “Because he had been involved with Frankie Lymon and the Teenagers, Joe was able to pull some strings,” Merchant said.
-“With his background, he was knowledgeable about the business, but after Joe died the movie didn’t materialize.”
+“With his background, he was knowledgeable about the music business, but after Joe died the movie didn’t materialize.”

 The second reunion of the Teenagers in 1981 marked the 25th anniversary of the group bursting onto the scene in 1956 with their debut recording of “Why Do Fools Fall In Love”.
 This second reunion was much more successful than the first, and the man largely responsible for helping it all happen was Joel Warshaw.